SUPERCILEX/personal-website/_posts/projects/2024-07-21-ringboard.md

 from deleted entries can be filled in O(1) time.
 Was this the right choice?
 Probably?
 I still wonder if generations would have been better.

-To avoid wasting too much space for large entries, they are allocated as one file per entry.

 Specifically, there are 11 size classes in powers of two from 4 to 4096.
 Entries larger than that are stored in a file named by the composite ID of the entry (its ring ID and position in the ring).
-Any entry with a non-plaintext mime type is stored in a file regardless of its size due to there being no metadata storage for bucket allocations.
+Any entry with a non-plaintext mime type is also stored in a file regardless of its size due to there being no metadata storage for bucket allocations.
 File mime types are stored in extended file attributes (which should be
 [stored in the inode itself when small](https://kernel.org/doc/html/latest/filesystems/ext4/dynamic.html#extended-attributes)).

+To avoid wasting too much space for large entries, they are allocated as one file per entry.

 Ring entries point to either a bucket allocation (implicitly choosing a size class via the entry size) or a direct file allocation.
 Moving an entry either does nothing in the case of bucket